Myndex/SAPC-APCA/documentation/README.md

 ### _FORUMS_
 <!-- For comments or questions on the _guidelines_, use the [ARC forum](https://github.com/A11yReadTech/ARC/discussions), that is where we discuss the draft standards & guidelines, and discuss legal & conformance issues. -->

-For comments or questions on _theory, math, or the APCA algorithm_ itself, use the [SAPC-APCA forum](https://github.com/Myndex/SAPC-APCA/discussions) here, please post all comments, questions, or discussions regarding theory, math, code, third-party tools,third-party tools, and so forth, here and not in the satellite repositories, so they can be tracked and resolved.
+For comments or questions on _theory, math, or the APCA algorithm_ itself, please use the [SAPC-APCA forum](https://github.com/Myndex/SAPC-APCA/discussions) here, please post all comments, questions, or discussions regarding theory, math, code, third-party tools,third-party tools, and so forth, here and not in the satellite repositories, so they can be tracked and resolved.

-### Source and Data
-Please do not use anything in the legacy branch without contacting us first.
-All the source is at the APCA–W3 repo or in the NPM package `npm i apca-w3`

 ## _DOCUMENTATION_
 - [**Main Readme Doc** (THIS, HTML version)](https://git.apcacontrast.com/documentation/README)